Kate Hawkesby: Why do we have a stadium we can't use?

 Why do we have a stadium we can't use?
-And why do we have a Council who don't seem to want to allow events?
+And why do we have a council which doesn't seem to want to allow events?

-Philanthropist Sir Ray Avery, wanted a concert in Eden Park on Waitangi Day, to raise money for the lifepods.. incubators designed to help save the lives of babies around the world.
+Philanthropist Sir Ray Avery wanted a concert at Auckland's Eden Park on Waitangi Day to raise money for LifePods - incubators designed to help save the lives of babies around the world.

-But Eden Park have bailed on it.. saying time constraints and substantial environmental court costs.. make it untenable.
+But Eden Park has bailed on it, saying time constraints and substantial Environment Court costs make it untenable.

-The resource consent process was going to stretch beyond October.. and cost more than a million dollars including the legal fees.
+The resource consent process was going to stretch beyond October and cost more than $1 million including the legal fees.

 How ridiculous.